sezelt/tqdmnd/README.md

 # `tqdmnd`: `tqdm` in Multiple Dimensions

-`tqdmnd` is an N-dimensional extension of tqdm providing an iterator and progress bar over the product of multiple iterators.
+`tqdmnd` is an N-dimensional wrapper of tqdm providing an iterator and progress bar over the product of multiple iterators.

 Example Usage: